 You can find the list of cities and counties that fall within areas of high poverty or high unemployment here on our website.
+This list is updated prior to the start of each application period.
 Additionally, there is a link in the proposed project section of the application.
 If you indicate that at least 75% of your proposed net increase of new full-time employees will work at least 75% of the time in an area of high unemployment or high poverty, the application will automatically move into Phase II, regardless of your cost-benefit ratio.